khxia/khxia.github.io/src/posts/cpp/move-semantics.md

 > Why?

-Because C++ 11 introduced **move semantics**, which, instead of copying data, the compiler will realize that we are copying data uncessarily, and will instead *move* the vector from one variable to another.
+Because C++ 11 introduced **move semantics**, which, instead of copying data, the compiler will realize that we are copying data unnecessarily, and will instead *move* the vector from one variable to another.

 Below is an animated representation of what 'moving' looks like: